Public Health Committee to Hold Public Hearing on Legislation Detrimental to Pro-life Pregnancy Resource Centers in Connecticut

-Urge your Senator to Vote "NO" on S.B.
+Urge the Committee members to Vote "NO" on S.B.
 835 "An Act Concerning Deceptive Advertising Practices of Limited Services Pregnancy Centers".
-Click on the link below or at the end of this action alert to send them an email.
-You may edit the pre-written email with your own comments.
+Click on the link below or at the end of this email to send them an email.
+You may edit the pre-written email with your own comments..

 S.B.
 835 is based on completely inaccurate and misleading information about pregnancy resource centers in our state and is part of a national campaign to discredit the work that these centers perform.
 This legislation is not actually driven by concerns over false and misleading advertising, but by an ideological conflict between pregnancy resource centers, that do not provide abortion services, and centers that do provide or refer for abortions.
 The word "abortion" is the linchpin in determining who is covered by this proposed legislation and who is not.

+This proposed legislation exists primarily due to an ideological conflict between the pregnancy resource centers and the organizations who support this legislation, such as NARAL and Planned Parenthood.
 Proof of this statement can be found in Section 1(7) where "limited services pregnancy center" is defined as centers that do not provide referrals for abortions or emergency contraception.
 This automatically excludes any center, such as Planned Parenthood centers, from being covered by this proposed legislation because they perform or refer for abortions.
 If any pregnancy care center in Connecticut added abortion referrals to its list of services it to would no longer be covered by this proposed legislation.
+If this proposed bill is adopted, the state would be incorporating "viewpoint discrimination" into state law, opening the legislation up to a federal court challenge.

 Please oppose S.B.
 835 - Help preserve a true choice for women facing an unplanned pregnancy in Connecticut.

-You can also keep up with Connecticut Catholic Public Affairs Conference on Twitter or Facebook.
+You can keep up with Connecticut Catholic Public Affairs Conference on Twitter or Facebook.